qooxdoo/qooxdoo/documentation/manual/source/pages/development/parts_using.rst

   possible in a single package, as other parts needing the same classes of the (now bigger) package, but are known to load later, can rely on those classes being loaded already, without being affected by the extra classes that get loaded.

-These are situations where *part collapsing* is usefull, where packages are merged into one another.
+These are situations where *part collapsing* is useful, where packages are merged into one another.
 This is discussed in the next sections.

 .. _pages/parts_using#how_packages_are_merged: